Programming Languages and Environments

 Each of these elements is graded up to 20 points.

-Tests are exames are with limited consultation.
+Tests are exames are limited book.
 Students can bring one (1) A4 sheet with notes, written or printed on both sides.
-At the top left of the sheet, write the student''s short name and number.
+At the top left of the sheet, write the student''''s short name and number.

 Grades of the practical and theoretical components